related-sciences/gwas-analysis-manuscript/manuscript.md

 - From [Genome sequence, comparative analysis and haplotype structure of the domestic dog](https://www.nature.com/articles/nature04338/)
   - On choosing a boxer: "This particular animal was chosen for sequencing because it had the lowest heterozygosity rate among ∼120 dogs tested at a limited set of loci; subsequent analysis showed that the genome-wide heterozygosity rate in this boxer is not substantially different from other breeds (Parker 2004)"
     - The "subsequent analysis" is [Parker, H. G. et al. Genetic structure of the purebred domestic dog](https://www.ncbi.nlm.nih.gov/pubmed/15155949)

+### TODO

+- Consider using OpenBLAS and MKL for perf testing since Chris Chang mentioned that it can really improve PCA performance

 ## References {.page_break_before}